 Most direction apps will give you the speed limit in your current location, but these did not seem to work in Mexico.
 I used my common sense and drove about the speed of those around me.

 We had several people advise us to keep cash in our glove compartment.
 If you get pulled over, cash on hand can quickly and easily solve many problems.
 Luckily, we never had to test this theory, so while this may be an urban myth, it’s worth passing along.

 There is so much to see when you are in a foreign country and driving in Mexico is no exception.
-The best advice I can give is to be alert, give yourself plenty of time so you are not in a hurry.
+The best advice I can give is to be alert and give yourself plenty of time so you are not in a hurry.
 Be mindful of those around you and the potential for changing conditions.

 Speed Limits are in Kilometers

 Outside the US, most of the world uses kilometers or km/h, rather than miles and mph.
 This means that speed limits, as well as distances, are in kilometers.
 This is not that big a deal, most US cars have both marked on the speedometer, but you should be aware.